What is Westside Hole Spacing and is it Important?

-This allows for very precise J-hook and safety bar positioning for bench presses, ensuring that the ideal lift-off position can be achieved.
+This allows for very precise safety bar positioning for bench presses.
 The safety bars can also be positioned at exactly the right height to ensure that they can do their job without impeding your range of motion.

 Standard 50mm hole spacing means that, for some exercises, the barbell or the safety bars are either too high or too low.